jbarndt/fcbh-dataset-io/testing/README.md

 - Give each test a project name that is unique and descriptive.
 - Add info on memory usage and duration to log.
 - Put request.yaml files into a directory, name each file using RequestName + StepName.
-- Make bibleId a variable in each test, and LanguageISO?
+- Make bibleId a variable in each test.
 - Give each request.yaml a func Test{RequestName}{StepName}.
 - Each func can process the request with a variable list of BibleIds.
-- There is a system wide list of BibleId's to test as well as a list in each test.
+- There is a system wide list of BibleId's to test as well as an optional list in each test.
 - There is a test harness that submits request to the server or cli.
 - The test harness will always move output to a specific test output directory.
 - Each test func will have some kind of verification, at least a record or line count.